Mark Enverga: House of Representatives (2007–2016)

 Enverga ran as a representative under the Nacionalista Party for Quezon's 1st congressional district in 2007 and was elected.
 He was reelected in 2010 and 2013.
-He served until 2016, when he was replaced by his sister Katrina.
 During that time, he was a member of the House of Representatives Electoral Tribunal and House Committee on Rural Development.
+He switched to the Nationalist People's Coalition (NPC) in 2010.
+He served until 2016, when he became term-limited.
+He was succeeded by his sister Katrina.

+Return to House of Representatives (2019–present)

-He was elected again in 2019 since.
-He also currently serves as a chairperson of the House Committee on Agriculture and Food since 2019.
-He was reelected in 2022.
-On February 6, 2023, he was named the legislative caretaker of Valenzuela's 1st district, which became vacant as a result of Rex Gatchalian's appointment as Secretary of Social Welfare and Development.
+Enverga was elected again in 2019.
+He also serves as a chairperson of the House Committee on Agriculture and Food since 2019.
+He was reelected in 2022 and in 2025.

+On February 6, 2023, he was named the legislative caretaker of Valenzuela's 1st district, which became vacant as a result of NPC partymate Rex Gatchalian's appointment as Secretary of Social Welfare and Development, for the rest of the 19th Congress.